PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 Dequantize path and the one-or-more PReLU path, each with or without direct inputs.
 It also owns exactly one Softmax plus at least one direct input, and one or more expanded-Swish diamonds with direct or unary companion inputs.
-The bounded Slice family additionally owns one or more exclusive direct-source Slice inputs, optionally with direct inputs.
+The bounded Slice family additionally owns one or more direct-source Slice inputs, optionally with direct inputs, while retaining shared/public source adapters.
 The bounded Split family owns one or more outputs from an exclusive direct-source Split, again optionally with direct inputs.
 The bounded Add family owns the non-recursive direct-only Add input form.
 The exact pseudo-LeakyRelu diamond is the eleventh family.
 All